 This page is for information purposes only.
 It is not meant to be legal, tax and/or financial advice and should NOT be relied upon or treated as legal, tax, and/or financial advice.
-Please consult your financial and/legal advisors for specific information regarding your personal circumstances.
+Please consult your financial and/or legal advisors for specific information regarding your personal circumstances.
 All resources have been personally selected to support you.

 There should be a larger percent going towards that cause than to the people running the charity.
 For the facts, go to Give.org.

 Credit and Financial Information

 - AnnualCreditReport.com – government authorized free credit report.

 - MyFico (official score – you will be charged a fee)

 - CreditKarma (free close approximination of your official score)

 - CreditSesame (free close approximination of your official score)